cmtoohey/exotic-adventures/README.txt

+Exotic Adventures:
+By: Alison Verge, Connor Toohey, and Devin Gurung

-Exotic Adventures How To Use
+How To Use

 Necessary Hardware: Microsoft Kinect v1.0